 Aiko stops to think, then continues slowly.
 “If this power or ability or whatever exists, it has to be something guided.
 It can’t just be some diffuse, aimless effect that happens at random but also keeps benefiting the absol.
 Otherwise it could just as easily hinder itself with the things it causes.
 So it must be through some specific mechanism, something under conscious control, like clouding someone’s mind or sending a tremor through the ground or whatever.”

-Elaine absorbs this silently for a moment a moment.
-“I guess that makes sense,” Elaine says.
+“I guess that makes sense,” Elaine says, after some visible consideration.
 “My main point is just… that it might exist, so we have to be ready, you know?
 We shouldn’t just assume it’s all in people’s heads, we have to be ready for something unexpected to happen.
 More than we usually would, I mean.”

 Aiko nods.
 “I can get on board with that, if we can figure out how you prepare for something so… vague.”